-Active Entire Reporting Period Contract Type Service Type Contracting Entity Name Contract #/ Provider Identification Added By N
+Active Entire Reporting Period Contract Type Service Type Contracting Entity Name Contract #/ Provider Identification Added By Note ₩ Sav ve Save and Return Cancel Add Record Edit Delete Record

 Information necessary to add an additional contract includes

 - A. Was the contract active during the entire accountability report period?
 If "No" is chosen, provider will be required to enter an explanation in the Notes section. - B. Contract Type The contract type will drive available options in Service Type below.
 Contracts which are neither state nor Medicare, such as contracts with related durable medical equipment entities, will be designated as "Other". - C. Service Type The service type menu is driven by the Contract Type above.
 If the service type is not listed, the preparer should choose "Other".
 If the preparer chooses "Other", a box will appear for entry of the type of other contract, such as durable medical equipment contract. - D. Contract # / Provider Identification The contract number or other identifying information regarding the contract.
 For contracts that don't have state or federal contracting numbers, this may be the legal name of the related organization with which the provider is contracting.